Qumulo/docs/hardware-guide/quiver-1ua-all-nvme-gen1/panel-leds.md

-## Front Storage Bay NVMe Drive Carrier LEDs
+## Front and Internal Storage Bay NVMe Drive Carrier LEDs

-Each NVMe drive carrier in the front storage bay has a red LED at the top and a green LED at the bottom
+Each NVMe drive carrier in front and internal storage bays has a red LED at the top and a green LED at the bottom

 {% include note.html content="When both LEDs are off, the storage device isn't present" %}